DanStroeter/CageModeler/README.md

       Reset the event status

 OnToolSelectionChanged
   Set the visibility of the gizmos based on the selected tool from the tool bar

 OnSelectionTypeChanged
   If the selection type change,  set the wireframe render mode to the deformedMesh according to the new type

 OnSequencerFrameIndexChanged
   Update the deformed mesh according to the new data of frameIndex

 OnSequencerNumFramesChanged
   Do the deformation operation when the maximum number of frames in the sequencer changes

 UpdateDeformedMeshPositionsFromDeformationData
   Be called to update the deformed mesh according to the deformation data extracted from frameIndex

 ExportCurrentDeformedMesh
   Export deformed mesh data of current frame to the filename

 ExportDeformedMeshes
   Export all deformed mesh data to the filename

-ExportDeformedCage
-ExportInfluenceColorMap

-CreateProject
-ComputeCageWeights
-ComputeDeformedMesh
-Return corresponding point from the parameters

 ResetGizmoPositionFromSelection
-get the current vertex selection from different selection type (vertex/edge/polygon) and calculate its average position, then apply the average position to the gizmo to update the position of gizmo
+  Get the current vertex selection from different selection type (vertex/edge/polygon) and calculate its average position, then apply the average position to the gizmo to update the position of gizmo